jazir555/GamesDows/README.md

 # Windows-Game-Mode
 The Enable Game Mode script makes Windows boots straight into Steam Big Picture without displaying any explorer UI elements to ensure a Game Console like experience on Windows.
+I made this because I have a Steam Deck and I want the experience to mirror that of Steam OS.
+However, this will work on any Windows PC, the commands are not specific to the Steam Deck.

 **Here's a breakdown of what each part of the script does**: